LuminosoInsight/pack64/README.markdown

 unpack64
 --------
-Unpacks a NumPy vector that has been encoded with the pack64 function.
+Unpacks a vector that has been encoded with the pack64 function.

-Takes in a string of 3n+1 URL-safe base64 characters, and returns a NumPy np.float32 vector of length n, such that `unpack64(pack64(vec))` is equal to `vec` within five significant digits of precision.
+Takes in a string of 3n+1 URL-safe base64 characters, and returns a vector of length n, such that `unpack64(pack64(vec))` is equal to `vec` within five significant digits of precision.

+In Python, this returns a NumPy vector of dtype `np.float32`.
+In JavaScript, it returns a standard array of numbers.

 Precision
 =========